 So for the next two hours, in a never-ending cold rain, I used my compass to bushwhack across country in a straight line to the nearest road, and then back to the village where my car was parked.
 Shivering, miserable, and without a dry spot on my body, I relearned a lesson I thought I already knew…never, ever, leave on a hike without your rain jacket.
 Even if the forecast has no rain, even if you feel lucky…don’t do it!
 Granted, I didn’t MEAN to do it, but I was wet even so.
 (Nothing a plate of pasta and glass of vino couldn’t cure, though.)

 A Norwegian girl once told me, “There is no bad weather, only bad clothing”, which is probably a popular saying in Norway, which I’m pretty sure has lots of bad weather.
 And it’s also probably why the best foul weather gear in the world is made there.
 Originally started in 1877 by a Norwegian fisherman and his wife, Helly Hansen produces rain gear that has no equal.
 For over three decades their apparel has been keeping me warm and dry, often in some pretty remote and difficult places.
 My current personal favorite is their LOKE Rain Jacket, mainly because it is a lightweight shell, which allows me to layer the appropriate clothing underneath to match the temperature, and it packs into its own pocket, which makes it fit neatly into my pack.
 The LOKE comes in men’s and women’s models, and a variety of colors.
 The jacket can also act as an effective windbreaker.
 I always take it on our Mt.
 Etna hikes in Sicily, which rarely see rain, but are always windy.
+Likewise in Patagonia the windy days are numerous, so the Loke comes out often.
 The multipurpose uses of any piece of travel gear always gets high marks from me!
 Helly Hansen also has many other models and styles of rain gear, and all are equally well-designed and durable.

 Remember though, they only work if you have them with you.